juharris/dotnet-OptionsProvider/README.md

 {
     private void InitializeContext(string[] enabledFeatures)
     {
-        // Set the feature names for the current request.
+        // Set the enabled feature names for the current request.
         // This is also where custom filtering for the features can be done.
-        // For example, one could filter out features that are not enabled for the current user. context.FeatureNames = enabledFeatures;
+        // For example, one could filter out features that are not enabled for the current user or client application. context.FeatureNames = enabledFeatures;
     }
 }